Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Indianapolis and its opponents have gone over the current 46-point total in seven of 12 games this season.
+- Indianapolis and its opponents have gone over the current 45.5-point total in seven of 12 games (58.3%) this season.

+- Houston has combined with its opponents to score more than 45.5 points in four of 11 games this season.

+- Sunday's total is 2.3 points higher than the combined 43.2 PPG average of the two teams.

 Colts stats and trends